 SEAN: Kodansha has a bunch of stuff.
 A 5th Forget Me Not should please romance fans.

 Their debut this week is In/Spectre, a yokai manga from Shonen Magazine R (the 2nd season of Shonen Magazine?) which is by the author of Spiral.

 ASH: Yokai, you say?
 Then I’m in!

-MELINDA: Hmmmm, maybe me too.
+MJ: Hmmmm, maybe me too.

 SEAN: The Prince and His Dark Days has a 2nd volume, which I’m hoping is a bit less Dark Days, to be honest.

 ASH: It does seem to be an aptly named series.

 SEAN: Real Account has its 5th volume – though technically this is the third volume of Real Account II.
 The distinction is something no one would ever notice, but that’s why I’m here.

 SEAN: Lastly, a third volume of Tsubasa World Chronicle, which I haven’t tried yet.
 Have Michelle or MJ?

 ANNA: I am saddened by how indifferent I am to CLAMP when I used to love them so much.